NAEP-AS-Challenge/math-prediction/book.md

 **target4**-- drag and drop tile "to" <br>\
 **parsed_xml_v1**-- CR text <br>

-## Information about constructed response fields
+## Information about constructed response field

-Many items include one or more constructed response.
-While many of these are short, non-textual responses like equations, the following plots provide some information about the distribution of word and character counts found in the these responses. <br>\
+The following plots provide information about the distribution of word counts for the `predict_from` constructed reponse field. <br>\
 <br>

 <img src="files_for_readme/word_count_boxplot.png" alt="Word count (excluding numbers and symbols)" style="width:80.0%"/>